As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 And if you will employ people, you’ll need to have workers’ compensation and unemployment insurance.
 Coverage varies by location, and much general liability (GL) policies will cover at least workers’ compensation.

 As a provider of photography services, you’ll want to have professional liability insurance so you’re protected against possible claims.
-You probably also have lots of expensive equipment, and insuring those against theft, damage, or worse will make sure if disaster strikes, you’re prepared.
+You probably also have lots of expensive photography equipment, and insuring those against theft, damage, or worse will make sure if disaster strikes, you’re prepared.

 Here’s a good read on the different types of insurance you should consider as a business owner.